- Key real estate tech trends transforming the industry

 Let's dive into the world of new technology in real estate and prepare you to transform your real estate business!

-Artificial Intelligence (AI), along with machine learning, is undoubtedly the future of real estate technology, as it has the potential to transform the way real estate companies operate completely.
+Artificial intelligence (AI), along with machine learning and virtual assistants, is undoubtedly the future of real estate technology, as it has the potential to transform the way companies operate completely.

-According to StartUs Insights, AI-based smart solutions comprised 26% of innovations in 2022.
-This real estate technology can be used in many facets, such as:
+According to StartUs Insights, AI-based smart solutions comprised 26% of innovations in 2024.
+This one of the best real estate technology can be used in many facets, such as:

 - Conducting historical data analysis;

 - Automating customer service tasks;

 - Determining global real estate market trends;